 Digital nomads are looking to the Caribbean, and beyond, for the perfect work from the beach opportunity.

-The pandemic has changed how business is conducted in many ways.
-It has forced millions of people across the globe out of their offices to work from home.
-Some have even decided to escape their urban apartments or suburban homes in return for workations in exotic countries.
+The pandemic changed how business is conducted in many ways.
+It forced millions of people across the globe out of their offices to work from home.
+Some have even decided to escape their urban apartments or suburban homes in exchange for workations in exotic countries.

 While working remotely and travelling the world may be a dream for most; it is a reality for those who can work from their computer and are up for the adventure.

-One of the biggest trends to skyrocket over the last year is the so-called digital nomad.
+One of the biggest trends to skyrocket over the last couple of years is the so-called digital nomad.

 The term ‘nomad’ refers to an individual who travels from place to place with no fixed permanent home.
 Historically, this encompassed shepherds or traders amongst other groups.
 While the number of nomads globally has declined over the years, there are still several ethnic groups that uphold nomadism as part of their traditions and cultures.
 This includes the Romani travellers, the Russian Nenets, and the Arab Bedouins.